kgururaj/GenomicsDB_wiki/Importing-VCF-data-into-GenomicsDB.md

         ssh host1 "vcf2tiledb -r 1 <loader.json>"
         ....

-* Note that if you do not use MPI and you do not specify the rank on the command line, only the first partition data is loaded.
+* Note that if you do not use MPI and you do not specify the rank on the command line, only the first partition's data is loaded.
 This is equivalent to running _vcf2tiledb_ with rank 0.